Ganto23/custom-memory-allocator/README.md

 2.  **`CircularBuffer`:** This class acts as the high-level data structure.
 By owning its allocator, it becomes a fully self-contained system.
 This design is highly robust and flexible, allowing multiple, independent circular buffers of different types and sizes to coexist without interfering with each other.
 The buffer enforces a "first-in, first-out" policy by overwriting the oldest data once its capacity is reached, making it ideal for processing real-time data streams.

+## Future Improvements

+### Lock-Free Allocator

+In the future I will create v3, which will be adapted to be a lock-free allocator.
+This will remove the need to lock guards and mutexes, therefore significantly reducing overhead.
+The resulting performance should, in theory, be incredibly close to the single threaded version of v2.

 ---
 *This project was developed as a practical exploration of high-performance C++ techniques relevant to the quantitative finance industry.*